Chester Music Society has now been in existence for seventy five years.

 Mary Louie Abraham remembers those days and her 'terrifying audition' for senior orchestra.
 She became the librarian and used to carry all the heavy music stands in an old green canvas cricket bag from the Town Hall cellars.
 Louie recalls, with affection, her 'old lady partner' in the second violins who drove the leader and Dr. Middleton, the conductor, wild with her continual foot tapping.
 Louie solved it by borrowing a small mat, ostensibly to 'save the old lady's feet from the cold, stone floor'.

-By its fourth full season (1949/50) the Chester and District Music Society published a high quality twelve page leaflet - the last page described the '5 Years' Achievement', stating that the Society had become, "an established part of the City's artistic life" and was "among the leading societies of the country".
+By its fourth full season (1949/50) Chester and District Music Society published a high quality twelve page leaflet - the last page described the '5 Years' Achievement', stating that the Society had become, "an established part of the City's artistic life" and was "among the leading societies of the country".

-The 1950s was a difficult time for cultural organisations.
+The 1950s were a difficult time for cultural organisations.
 The war-time confidence and community spirit was replaced by an age of growing affluence.
 Television, private motoring and consumer gadgets competed for peoples' leisure time.
 The Winter Concerts and the Club were well established but the Choir was still relatively small and it had to import singers for some of its bigger concerts.
 Despite a vigorous start, the Orchestra did not ultimately prosper and was disbanded in 1962.

 The Society was reinvigorated later in the 1960s and again in the 70s.
 Government grants were available for the arts and music.
 The Choir had a new, dynamic conductor and an influx of young singers.
 There were more appearances on television and radio.
 During the 70s the Society was renamed 'The Chester Music Society'.
 A successful series of Summer concerts became the progenitor of the Chester Summer Music Festival, launched in 1978.